bcgov/MyGovBC-notification-server/docs/_docs/installation.md

 permalink: /docs/installation/
 ---

-*NotifyBC* can be installed manually or by deploying a Docker container.
+*NotifyBC* can be installed from source code or by deploying a Docker container.
+To setup a development environment in order to contribute to *NotifyBC*, installing from source code is recommended.
+For small-scale production deployment or for the purpose of evaluation, both methods will do.
+For prouduction deployment that requires horizontal scaling, deploying the docker container to PAAS such as OpenShift and running on a MongoDB cluster is recommended.

-## Manual Installation
+## Installing *NotifyBC* from Source

 ### System Requirements
 * Software